 The first published record for Marsh Ragwort in Kent is by Edward Jacob in his Plantae Favershamienses (1777): 'In the Brents - common' (this was low-lying land adjoining Faversham Creek).
 Hanbury and Marshall (1899) regarded it as so common that this was the only record they gave.
 The only area where they did not know it was north west Kent, where, in any event, 'it doubtless grows'.
 Other early Flora writers tended not to mention it, unless they were covering common plants, as did Thomas Forster in his Flora Tonbrigensis (1816) in which he described Marsh Ragwort as 'In wet marshy places every where'.
+Francis Rose considered it to be locally common in wet meadows on peat and alluvium; frequent in meadows of the Thames, lower Medway, Darent and the lower Stour marshes, but sparsely scattered elsewhere and absent from wide areas although recorded for 22 hectads in the county.
+With the drainage of its habitats, it became scarcer, and Philp (1982)
-With the drainage of its habitats, it became scarcer, and Philp (1982) recorded it in only 35 tetrads, at the edge of streams, in marshes and in wet meadows.
-Its core distribution was then in West Kent, from Sevenoaks southwards to the border with east

-Sussex; otherwise, there was just a scattering in the Weald, the East Stour catchment, the Little Stour and near Sandwich.
+recorded it in only 15 hectads (equivalent to 35 tetrads), at the edge of streams, in marshes and in wet meadows.
+Its core distribution was then in West Kent, from Sevenoaks southwards to the border with east Sussex; otherwise, there was just a scattering in the Weald, the East Stour catchment, the Little Stour and near Sandwich.

 This local and scarce distribution had, by the time of Philp (2010) become very scarce, with four tetrad records only: near Cowden, Sevenoaks and Westbere.
-Our 2010-19 records are different, except for Westbere, but still only amount to four tetrads: Foots Cray, Westbere, Newnham Valley and Stodmarsh.
-These last three locations all lie in the catchments of the Great and Little Stour rivers, which now provide the Kent focus for the species.
+Our 2010-20 records amount to eight tetrads (nine monads) and differ from those of 1991-2005, except for Westbere.
+They are different, except for Westbere which with Newnham Valley and Stodmarsh provide a Kent focus for the species in the catchments of the Great and Little Stour rivers.
+Other locations are at Foots Cray, Whitley Forest, Brasted (which appears to be a re-find of a 1950s record) and Tubbs Hole, between Penshurst and Fordcombe.
+Dungeness has also provided a sighting, for which further confirmation would be useful.
 While continued habitat loss in Kent may have taken place, with drainage works, it seems appropriate to seek further causes for this marked decline since 1980.
 Some losses may be due to herbicide controls, as with Jacobaea vulgaris (Common Ragwort) in grazing fields (and perhaps confusing one species with the other, although both are toxic to livestock).
+Also, the inability to re-find at

+Cowden appears to be due to an increase in scrub and tree cover coupled with a lack of grazing, and Tubbs Hole is also heading in that direction.
 There may also be aspects of climate change, given that its limited distribution in east England suggests that lower rainfall will be detrimental.